 Lesson 4: Pause to reflect

-Before bed each night, Jefferson read something that allowed him to morally reflect.
+Before bed each night, Jefferson read something that inspired him to morally reflect.
 He insisted that this allowed his brain to ponder the ways of the world while he slept.

-In a world of budgets and bottom lines, it is easy to get caught up in the accounting—or, as Jefferson called it, "miserable arithmetic."
+In a world of budgets and bottom lines, it is easy to get caught up in the accounting—or, as Jefferson called it, "the miserable arithmetic."
 Remember that healthcare marketing is about mission as much as it is about profit.

 You have the opportunity to make a real and positive difference in the communities you serve.
 Reflection can allow you to re-center yourself around your organization's mission and make decisions accordingly.